Choosing a Retreat Location

 • Accommodation & on the ground costs

 If a place is considerably cheaper on the ground it’s worth the additional travel costs and vice versa.
 If we do choose a place in Europe, due to a large percentage of humans being located there, the money we save on travel means we can afford a higher level of luxury.
 On the opposite side of that, the quality of accommodation we could afford in Sri Lanka was far superior to that we could afford in Europe and what we saved on accommodation was counterbalanced by the higher travel costs for the majority of humans.
+When assessing cost, lost time due to additional lieu time needed should also be factored in.

 In terms of the venue itself, here’s a list of criteria we’re using as the base: